 Several bloggers use the native WordPress editor as their default content writing tool.
 I used to be one of them.
 However, I prefer using a common tool for all my writing projects, including WordPress blog posts.

-In this article, I will show you three tools you can use to:
+In this article, I will show you two tools you can use to:

 - Write your blog content

 These two tools are: Microsoft Word and, Google Docs.

 - 1 Content Writing With MS-Word